Tello vs. Verizon

 Budget vs. premium data plans

-Tello offers a huge variety of cheaper, limited- data plans, whereas Verizon focuses on three major unlimited plans that start at $65 a month for one line.
+Tello offers a huge variety of cheaper, limited- data plans, whereas Verizon focuses on three major unlimited plans that start at $65 a month with AutoPay for one line.
 Check out the price comparison below.

 As you can see, there's a huge difference between Tello and Verizon prices.
 The smallest gap is between Verizon’s 15GB prepaid plan and Tello’s unlimited plan—but that’s still a $10-per-month difference.
 No matter your Verizon plan, you’ll end up paying more than you would for any Tello data plan.
 Full stop.